UPDATED: April 2, 2023

-***PhD students from groups that are historically underrepresented in the sciences may be eligible for a STEM Diversity Fellowship through UMass Amherst.
+***Graduate students from groups that are historically underrepresented in the sciences are also encouraged to apply!
+You may be eligible for a STEM Diversity Fellowship through UMass Amherst.
 Please contact me if you have questions or interest in this program.

 Nuts and Bolts